|Nutritional Guidelines (per serving)|

 You'll need to pay attention, but the results will be worth it when you create less starchy rice.
 No more serving up clumpy basmati rice -- with this technique, you can enjoy the splendor of each grain without them sticking together.

 - 4 cups water

 - Salt to taste

-Put the rice in a sieve and thoroughly wash it under running water.
+Put the rice in a sieve, and thoroughly wash it under running water.
 You know it is washed well when the water runs clear.
-This not only cleans the rice, but it also removes some of the starch from it, so it never gets into the mixture.
+This not only cleans the rice but also removes some of the starch from it, so it never gets into the mixture.

 Put the rice into a deep pot that can take at least three to four times the volume of the rice as the rice will sweep as it cooks.

 Add the water and the salt, and then stir the mixture.